microsoft/hlsl-specs/docs/DesignConsiderations.md

 ### Principle of least astonishment

 Most HLSL users are C++ users.
-While aspects of C++ don't map efficiently to GPUs (looking at you `virtual`, RTTI, and exceptions), most of our users are C++ users.
-As such, we should strive for alignment with C++ wherever possible and follow the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+Acknowledging that aspects of C++ don't map efficiently to GPUs (looking at you `virtual`, RTTI, and exceptions), we should strive for alignment with C++ wherever possible and follow the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

 ### We do not exist in a vacuum

 Many of the problems we're solving are not unique to HLSL.
 We should always look to other languages, tools, and ecosystems as we consider how to evolve our own.

+### Design for users

+HLSL exists to serve users.
+Consider the experience of users and all the ways HLSL can empower them to be more productive and creative.
+HLSL inherits a lot of sharp edges both from its history and C++; we strive to reduce those cases.

 ### The Zen of Python is pretty great